TheMuppet/deno-csp-satisfyer/README.md

 ## Example

-Import the solver of your choice using `mod.ts` and define your problem using the CSP type.
+Import the solver function from `mod.ts` and define your problem using the CSP type.
 A CSP is constructed using a dictionary with `variables`, `values` and `constraints` as keys, and its corresponding values as a set of `strings`.
 Values can also be defined as a set of `numbers`.\